tingkelvin/DeviceReg/README.md

 ### Test 3

 This test is a more comprehensive one.
-The test will read the Sample_Request.json and create a mix of single device registration and multiple device registration to the end point.
-The number of devices in multiple device registration is also programmed to be random.
-We pick a number between 1 and 50.
-In total, we created 1000 requests concurrently.

 The script will execute "DELETE FROM [dbo].[devices]" to the SQL database to clean the database.

+Then, the script will read the Sample_Request.json and create a mix of single device registration and multiple device registration to the end point.

+The multiple device registration will contain a number of devices between 1 t0 50.

+The script will continue send request until we have sent all the request for 1000 devices.
+Every devices will only have one registration request sent.

 Frist, we assessed the retry mechanism
 This can be assessed by asserting response code is always 200